codevibess/openssl-nodejs/README.md

 ```

 When you used a command which generates additional output in file format this package will create a folder openssl/ in the directory where the command was invoked.
 All output files will appear in this folder (openssl).

----
+Note:

-> Note: If u want to use a command which needs additional interaction use parameter -config and specify pass to file with configuration.
+> If u want to use a command which needs additional interaction use parameter -config and specify pass to file with configuration.
 ---
 That's all that you need to start using it.